Toner Versus Micellar Water

 Is Micellar Water A Toner?

-While it can be used in similar ways, and both products share similarities, micellar water is not a toner and is not intended to be one.
+While it can be used similarly, and both products share similarities, micellar water is not a toner and is not intended to be one.

-Along with their many similarities, they are also different products that are formulated to perform various tasks in your routine.
+While they share many similarities, they are different products formulated to perform various tasks in your routine.

-Micellar water is a cleansing water that is created with oil-based molecules to remove and dissolve impurities on the skin to begin the cleaning process.
+Micellar water is a cleansing water made with oil-based molecules to remove and dissolve impurities on the skin, beginning the cleaning process.

-Toners are designed to balance the pH levels in the skin, which can become unbalanced after using a cleanser or makeup remover.
+Toners are designed to balance the skin’s pH, which can become unbalanced after using a cleanser or makeup remover.

-They are meant to prepare the skin for the rest of the products in the skincare routine, enabling them to perform to the best of their abilities.
+They are meant to prepare the skin for the rest of the skincare routine, enabling the products to perform at their best.

 Toner Or Micellar Water First?